Ex-Trump lawyer Cohen reaches plea deal with prosecutors: reports

 Trump has repeatedly denied any collusion and has called the Mueller investigation a witch hunt.
 Russia has denied meddling in the election.
 U.S. intelligence agencies have concluded Moscow interfered.

-Cohen was part of Trump’s inner circle for more than a decade, working as his personal attorney at the Trump Organization and continuing to advise the president after the election.
-But their relationship has frayed in recent months.
+Cohen was one of Trump’s closest associates for more than a decade.
+He worked as his personal attorney at the Trump Organization and continued to advise the president after the election.
+But their relationship had frayed in recent months.

 Lanny Davis, a lawyer for Cohen, declined to comment.
 Cohen and another of his lawyers, Guy Petrillo, did not immediately respond to requests for comment on the earlier reports.